vivaria/edisonrul.ing/docs/source/cards/t/thousand-knives.md

 ### Card Rulings

-●The required card only needs to be face-up on the field.
+*   The required card only needs to be face-up on the field.
 It does not need to be a Monster Card, so if “Dark Magician” is equipped to your “Relinquished”, you can activate “Thousand Knives”.